dlepex/typeinst/README.md

 #### Type merging

-Type merging allows assembling a concrete type from multiple orthogonal behavioural parts.
+Type merging allows assembling a concrete type from multiple orthogonal behavioral parts.

 Partial types must be structurally the same i.e. have the same type expr after substitution.
 Note that typeinst does not check this property, your generated code simply will not compile if it is violated.